Asia region funds passport

-The aim is for the funds passport regime to be operational in the second half of 2018.
+The aim is for the funds passport regime to be operational in early 2019.
 In New Zealand, the rules and arrangements will be implemented under the Financial Market Conduct Act regime.
 Draft Financial Markets Conduct amendment regulations were shared with some interested parties in September 2018 for feedback.

 Please let us know via email@example.com if you would like to provide feedback on the draft regulations or discuss any aspect of the Funds Passport with us.